 That’s because there are plenty of engine and trim level combinations to choose from, a choice of three- or five-door body styles and a high-quality interior whichever model you pick.
 And while that’s great news if you’re a picky buyer, it can also be a little daunting with such a wide variety on offer.

-You can currently buy the BMW 1 Series in three trims; SE, Sport and M Sport.
+The BMW 1 Series is available in the following familiar BMW trim levels: SE, Sport, M Sport and M Sport Shadow Edition.
+There’s also a top-spec M140i hot hatchback.
 Following a facelift in 2015, standard kit is very reasonable indeed.

 Entry-level SE trim includes equipment like sat-nav, keyless start, electrically heated door mirrors, air-con, automatic lights and wipers, DAB radio, six loudspeakers, Bluetooth, 16-inch alloy wheels and fog lights.

 Next you move up to Sport trim, which upgrades the wheels to 17-inch alloys and adds ambient lighting, sports seats, different interior trim and exterior trim details in high gloss black.